Adam Aznou: Loan to Valladolid

-On 3 February 2025, Aznou was loaned to Spanish La Liga side Valladolid for the remainder of the 2024–25 season.
+On 3 February 2025, Aznou was loaned to La Liga side Valladolid for the remainder of the 2024–25 season.

 Everton

-On 29 July 2025, Aznou signed for English Premier League club Everton for a €9 million estimated transfer fee.
+On 29 July 2025, Aznou signed for Premier League club Everton for a €9 million estimated transfer fee.
+He made his competitive debut for Everton on 10 January 2026, in an FA Cup match against Sunderland.
+Shortly after coming on, Aznou won a penalty, which Everton's James Garner scored to equalize and send the game to extra time.
+Everton would lose 3–0 in the subsequent penalty shootout.

+Loan to Malaga

+Aznou made his second competitive appearance for Everton as a substitute in a 4-0 win over Preston North End on 26 August 2026, before joining Málaga on loan for the remainder of the 26-27 season.

 International career

 Aznou was eligible to represent both Morocco and Spain at international level.
 He represented Morocco at under-15 level before switching to Spain, with whom he played at under-16 and under-17 level.

 In March 2023, he reportedly opted to represent Morocco at senior international level.
 In August 2024, Aznou received his first call-up with the senior Morocco national team for the 2025 Africa Cup of Nations qualification matches against Gabon and Lesotho, on 6 and 9 September 2024 respectively.
 He made his debut against the latter at the Adrar Stadium.